 I totally get it!
 You lead a busy life.
 The thought of adding one more thing to the list of things to do probably has the opposite of its intended effect at first—it stresses you out instead of calming you!

-But it’s important to recognize that in order to do the rest of the things on your list well, with purpose and passion, you must start by filling your cup.
+It’s important to recognize that in order to do the rest of the things on your list well, with purpose and passion, you must start by filling your cup.

 You can’t show up well for your family, your colleagues, your friends, etc. if you’re stretched too thin and feeling depleted or burned out.